nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 A strict mechanical comparison between using 'cons' and the 'Node' approach does not appear at first blush to make 'cons' more than a novelty, a kind of distinction without a difference from the 'Node' approach.
 Seeing the recursive nature of 'cons' may even make it feel more complicated at first.
 It therefore helps to take a step back and look at the intent driving us to use a functional interface for the links as opposed to structures with pointers to each other's memory addresses.
 We will see that it ties back to the conversation about modularity.

-By using functions to build the list and by always returning the successively larger chunks of list as new results instead of modifying an existing partial list, the 'cons' approach is doing what Hughes described and breaking up the problem of list construction in a way that we can later glue it back together in different ways.
+By using functions to build the list and by always returning the successively larger chunks of list as new results instead of modifying an existing partial list, the 'cons' approach is doing what Hughes described and planning ahead to a future where lists will be deconstructed and then reconstructed into new forms.
 Every 'cons' invocation is like an entry point where we could make a change to what we did, with a different function, and it would change the overall behavior of what we did from just linking the elements of the list together to some other outcome.
 Also, since 'cons' and our modifications to it would not do anything other then return a new output, we do not have to worry that there would be any other impact on the list by making these changes.

-To return to our ongoing analogy, whatever pre-modular device that you sawed in half, think about the foresight it took to instead break it apart in a clever way so that a door was left open for modularity but maybe hadn't capitalized on it yet (in my example of the stand mixer maybe someone changed out the two beaters for one drive shaft, but still wasn't thinking about how that drive could be modified to support multiple attachments).
-That's what the 'cons' approach and the functional axioms that enable it are doing.
+To return to our ongoing analogy, whatever pre-modular device that you sawed in half, think about the foresight it took to instead break it apart in a clever way so that a door was left open for modularity (in my example of the stand mixer maybe someone changed out the two beaters for one drive shaft).
+A function provided a subdivided way to build our list, and as we will see next it is also a type of function that will give us the to power to reconstruct the list differently later.

-But if 'cons' is an example of how to divide and conquer the problem of building a list, where is the glue to put things back together, and how do we use it?
-Out of the two Hughes's memo mentions, the one we cover in this post lies in a class of functions common to functional programming known as higher-order functions.
+ So functions serve as Hughes's first example of glue, but how?
+We'll show this with a class of functions common to functional programming known as higher-order functions.
 A higher order function is a function that may take another function as one or more of its arguments and may return a function as the result.
-In the next section, we introduce the higher order function foldRight and we will see how it glues together the idea of substituting in an accumulator function for 'cons' and then generalizing that function to any accumulator operation, completing our picture of modularization.
+In the next section, we introduce the higher order function foldRight and we will see how it glues together the idea of recursively substituting an operation in for 'cons' in our list to the concrete operations and base case values that allow this idea to generalize to many types of list accumulators.

 ## Example 2: Modular Design in List Operations